qiutongshi/Bal_circuit_court_salaries/README.md

 - How reliable are the two predictions?
 Interpret their linear regression statistics to compare and contrast the two regressions.

 **Data Answer**
 - Prediction based on a simple linear regression analysis indicates a goodness of fit of %29.13.
 The function used to predict is y = 1226.7 * x + 35896, where y is the Gross Pay and x is the number of years worked by the employees.
+The orange dots represent predicted pay from single linear regression of the fiscal year and it does not seem to fit well in areas away from the line.
 <img width="310" alt="Screen Shot 2020-10-01 at 16 18 03" src="https://user-images.githubusercontent.com/70663111/94858884-b3072380-0401-11eb-8dfb-47e722893873.png">
 - Prediction based on a multiple linear regression analysis indicates a goodness of fit of %78.22.
 The function used to predict is y = 0.92 * x1 + 406.22 * x2 - 6276.6835, where y is the Gross Pay, x1 is the amount of annual salary and  x2 is the number of years worked by the employees.
 <img width="626" alt="Screen Shot 2020-10-01 at 16 18 19" src="https://user-images.githubusercontent.com/70663111/94858918-bc908b80-0401-11eb-94ab-5b795624bcb4.png">